ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 The Board, through the NC, has reviewed its composition, and is satisfied that the size of the Board is appropriate and adequate for effective decision-making having regard to its present scale of operations.

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000049_a05e2bcfb24457347e5af6a818da4d2ba3c8eced2019cac6037b38450a97394c.png)
+**Description**: The image presents two charts: a doughnut chart illustrating the gender distribution, showing 75% male and 25% female, and a pie chart showing director independence, with 75% being independent directors and 25% being executive directors.

 ## Setting Targets, Plans and Timelines